 Comparative Graph: evidence update

-Based on 40 testimonies collected from children detained by the Israeli military in the West Bank in 2017, the situation remains largely unchanged compared with 2016.
-More than half of the children (55%) report being arrested at night while the use of summonses in lieu of night arrests was recorded in 3% of cases.
-The overwhelming majority of children continue to report being hand-tied (88%) and blindfolded (70%) while 60% of children also report experiencing some form of physical abuse during arrest, transfer and/or interrogation.
-On arrival at an interrogation centre, 21% of children report being informed of their right to silence, 15% report having access to a lawyer prior to interrogation in accordance with Israeli military law and 5% report being accompanied by a parent throughout their interrogation in accordance with the commanding officer's discretion.
+Based on 60 testimonies collected from children detained by the Israeli military in the West Bank in 2017, the situation remains largely unchanged compared with 2016.
+More than half of the children (60%) report being arrested at night while the use of summonses in lieu of night arrests was recorded in 7% of cases.
+The overwhelming majority of children continue to report being hand-tied (92%) and blindfolded (77%) while 62% of children also report experiencing some form of physical abuse during arrest, transfer and/or interrogation.
+On arrival at an interrogation centre, 81% of children report not being informed of their right to silence and 76% report being denied access to a lawyer prior to interrogation in accordance with Israeli military law.
+In 95% of cases children are not accompanied by a parent during interrogation.

 Comparative Graph - Issues of Concern >>

 UNICEF: No child detention bulletins for more than 2 years